CoderAcademy-DEV-MERN-Group/DEV1003-Assessment03/mainOrIndex/app/burgerMenu/burger.md

 - Render login and register links if login state is not set to logged, otherwise will render logout link.
 Will update any time login state updates
 - Render burger menu open when burgerOpened state set to true else just render burger icon (optional)

+## Event Handlers

+- On click for burger icon that toggles state

 ## Components

 - NavLinks